sid-1998/booknotes/system-design/system-design-interview/chapter16/README.md

 ## High-level design
 ![high-level-design](images/high-level-design.png)
  * User uses the application through a browser or a mobile app
  * Block servers upload files to cloud storage.
 Block storage is a technology which allows you to split a big file in blocks and store the blocks in a backing storage.
 Dropbox, for example, stores blocks of size 4mb.
+Also tells app servers to update metaData(provide path of chunks uploaded in S3).
+We will invalidate the cache on write to maintain strong consistency
  * Cloud storage - a file split into multiple blocks is stored in cloud storage
  * Cold storage - used for storing inactive files, infrequently accessed.
  * Load balancer - evenly distributes requests among API servers.